bradcarnage/FlowChat/README.md

 A mod totally not inspired by [ChatFlow](https://github.com/Vazkii/ChatFlow).
 For the Fabric mod loader on Minecraft 1.16.4

-FlowChat is a mod to allow for replacing of incoming chat messages through RegEx.
+Allows replacing of incoming chat messages through RegEx.
 It also adds toast notifications and automatic response handling.

 ## Installation

 FlowChat requires use of the [Fabric API](https://github.com/FabricMC/fabric#using-fabric-api-to-play-with-mods).
+Install it to your mods folder.

 [Mod Menu](https://github.com/TerraformersMC/ModMenu) is a must to access the config screen.
+Install it to your mods folder.

 ### Where's My Regex?